VoyagerX grows people and teams

 “Most of the students who are told that they are good at studying in Korea write down the words of the teacher as they are and say that they follow the words of their seniors.
 Even college students just accept the professor's words.
 I hope not.
 The world keeps changing, so don't listen to your seniors too well.
 Isn't there a story that a person who dreams of becoming an idol group singer can refer to from a senior singer who only sings trot, or something that doesn't?
 BTS couldn't be born if they accepted the advice of'Practice singing while it's time to tweet'.”

-The genius who developed One-click chat program says "Deep learning will turn over the world."
+Nam Se-dong who developed One-click chat program at age 19 says "Deep learning will turn over the world."

 JoongAng Ilbo, 2019.
 11. 12.